jnozzi/cocoadev.com/markdown/BridgingForFunAndProfit.md

 Now, copying is a bit tricky.
 We have two options.

-One is to use CF functions to copy (keeping all the internal retain counts up to date) and then simply General/CFRelease() the original, but this option isn't available for all CF types.
+One is to use CF functions to copy (keeping all the internal retain counts up to date) and then simply CFRelease() the original, but this option isn't available for all CF types.

-The other option is to simply memcpy() the object into our memory, then somehow release the original without breaking the retain counts.  this could be troublesome due to the way CF holds retain counts - it keeps the low 15 bits within the object (that mysterious rc part of General/CFRuntimeBase) and the rest in an external dictionary keyed on the address of the object.
+The other option is to simply memcpy() the object into our memory, then somehow release the original without breaking the retain counts.  this could be troublesome due to the way CF holds retain counts - it keeps the low 15 bits within the object (that mysterious rc part of CFRuntimeBase) and the rest in an external dictionary keyed on the address of the object.
 We intend to change the address of the object, which could cause problems - luckily CF lazily initialises the dictionary, so we don't have to worry - the only problem we're likely to get is if we re-init an object with > 32,000 retains on it, so we won't be doing that.
 So we can copy the object, but how do we then get rid of the original without releasing any internal stuff?
-General/CFRelease() is out, but there is General/CFAllocatorDeallocate() which just deallocates the memory block.
+CFRelease() is out, but there is CFAllocatorDeallocate() which just deallocates the memory block.

 So, that's that.
 Our init looks a bit like this: